BDVRTribe/next_gen_code_warehouse/VISION.md

 > Think: Your own searchable AI-enhanced code brain

 ---
+## 🧊 The Rubik’s Engine Concept

+Just like a Rubik’s cube begins in disarray but can always be solved with a smart sequence, `next_gen_code_warehouse` will one day feature a **self-organizing engine** that restores order to even the messiest snippet libraries.

+Instead of fearing disorganization, we embrace it — because this system will continuously "rotate" your data using smart tagging, refactoring, and AI pattern detection to bring everything back into alignment.

+### 🔄 What It Will Do

+- **Auto-classify** snippets by language, purpose, and relationships
+- **Detect and merge** duplicates or similar blocks
+- **Refactor** and reformat disjointed code using best practices
+- **Reorganize** your collection dynamically — like solving a cube from chaos to clarity

+> _"Messy is fine.
+Rotation is coming."_ 🧠

+___
 ## Join the Mission

 We welcome contributors, testers, designers, and feedback.
 Let's build the warehouse we wish we always had.